wladwnt/CAN-Gateway/App/README.md

-Coming soon: Android App for communictin with CAN Gateway The App is written using Flutter framework.
+Coming soon: Android App for communication with CAN Gateway.

+The App is written using Flutter framework.
+It means iOS Version is also possible, however I do not have apple smartphones.

 ![Preview](001.jpg)
 ![Preview](002.jpg)